 Have Project SEARCH documented on the IPE as a service

-Receive a VR3362, Project SEARCH Progress Report

 Documenting Project SEARCH in RHW

-The customer’s training information must be documented in ReHabWorks (RHW) and the VR3362, Project SEARCH Progress Report, must be in the paper case file to ensure adequate reporting of Measurable Skill Gains (MSG).
+The customer’s training information must be documented in ReHabWorks (RHW) and the VR3362, Project SEARCH Progress Report, must be in the case file to ensure adequate reporting of Measurable Skill Gains (MSG).
 Refer to VRSM A-505: Documenting Measurable Skill Gains for additional information.

 For each Project SEARCH rotation, a Semester/Grading Period record must be entered identifying the rotation completed.